-I work throughout British Columbia as an organizational development practitioner, which means that I dedicate my practice to developing the knowledge and effectiveness of people in order to improve the success of organizational performance and organizational change.
+I work throughout British Columbia as an organizational development practitioner, which means that I dedicate my practice to developing the knowledge and effectiveness of people in order to improve the success of individuals, organizational performance and organizational change.
 I act as an educator, facilitator, coach, instructor, mediator, and adjudicator.

 As an associate faculty at Royal Roads University, I teach "Reflective Practice: Leading Change in Organizational Settings" in the conflict management and analysis graduate program, which again makes those connections between organizational development and conflict management.
 I have facilitated workshops for large organizations in communicating in conflict, creating high functioning teams, and creating processes for resolving dispute.
 Mediation is assisted negotiation and I have been assisting clients in negotiation for 25 years, as a business lawyer and as a mediator.
 I act as a mediator with two parties, or multiple parties.
 I have been mediating since 2000.